greearb/lanforge-scripts/py-scripts/README.md

 # LANForge Python Scripts
 This directory contains python scripts useful for unit-tests.
 It uses libraries in ../py-json.
 Please place new tests in this directory.
 Unless they are libraries, please avoid adding python scripts to ../py-json.
+Please read https://www.candelatech.com/cookbook/cli/json-python to learn about how to use the LANforge client JSON directly.
+Review http://www.candelatech.com/scripting_cookbook.php to understand more about scripts in general.

 # Getting Started
 Please consider using the `LFCliBase` class as your script superclass.
 It will help you with a consistent set of JSON handling methods and pass and fail methods for recording test results.
 Below is a sample snippet that includes LFCliBase: